 Colored pieces are appealing to human eyes, but they are higher in sugar and fat.
-This can also cause the guinea pig to pick out the sugary pieces and avoid eating the heathier parts of the food.
+This can also cause the guinea pig to pick out the sugary pieces and avoid eating the healthier parts of the food.
 These types of foods tend to have more preservatives and additives than plain pellets as well.

 9. Certain Types of Bedding

-Pine shavings are okay if they are kiln dried.
+Pine shavings are okay if they are kiln-dried.
 Be sure to check for this on the packaging before you buy it.
-Aspen shavings are fine to use, as well as paper based beddings such as carefresh and similar types.
+Aspen shavings are fine to use, as well as paper-based beddings such as carefresh and similar types.
 Avoid any scented beddings, as these can irritate the respiratory system.

 Fleece liners are great to use in your guinea pig’s cage, but avoid using strong smelling detergent to wash them.
 Many people use vinegar to wash fleece.
 I also like to put them on an extra rinse cycle.
-Also avoid using baking soda on anything that the guinea pig will come into close contact with.
+Also, avoid using baking soda on anything that the guinea pig will come into close contact with.
 Baking soda is a natural rodent poison.

-Finally, make sure you are using pet safe disinfectants to clean your guinea pig’s cage.
-Avoid strong smelling chemicals or cleaning solutions for your guinea pig’s living areas.
+Finally, make sure you are using pet-safe disinfectants to clean your guinea pig’s cage.
+Avoid strong-smelling chemicals or cleaning solutions for your guinea pig’s living areas.

 10. Salt Licks and Mineral Stones

 You may have seen salt lick rollers or pink mineral stones that are marketed towards small animals.
-Guinea pigs do not need these as they get all the salt and minerals they need from a healthy variety of vegetables and a high quality pellet food.
+Guinea pigs do not need these as they get all the salt and minerals they need from a healthy variety of vegetables and high-quality pellet food.
 They are like humans in the way that we don’t do well with too much sodium in our diet.
 Too much salt is bad for guinea pigs and can cause other types of health problems.

 11. Small or Multi Level Cages